 Lactic acid is another alpha hydroxy acid that exfoliates the skin, but it is gentler than glycolic acid due to its larger molecule size.
-Lactic acid is a good choice for those with sensitive skin or for those that cannot tolerate glycolic acid.
+Lactic acid is a good choice for sensitive skin or those who cannot tolerate glycolic acid.

 The Ordinary has two lactic acid serums: Lactic Acid 5% + HA and Lactic Acid 10% + HA.
 While you are getting a stronger product with 10% compared to 5% in terms of lactic acid concentration, both contain Tasmanian pepperberry to reduce irritation associated with acid use.

 Lactic acid works to exfoliate, smooth, and even skin texture, resulting in a reduction in acne and breakouts, as well as a reduction in the appearance of fine lines and wrinkles.

 The Ordinary Azelaic Acid Suspension 10% contains a high 10% concentration of high-purity Azelaic Acid.
 Azelaic acid is a dicarboxylic acid and is derived from grains.
 It is also produced by the yeast that normally lives on your skin.
-This multi-tasking acid gently exfoliates the skin to remove dead skin cells that can buildup in your pores.
-It has antioxidant and antibacterial properties that help to fend off P. acnes, a bacterium that leads to acne.
+This multi-tasking acid gently exfoliates the skin to remove dead skin cells that can build up in your pores.
+It has antioxidant and antibacterial properties that help fend off P. acnes, a bacterium that leads to acne.

 Azelaic acid does a particularly good job at evening skin tone.
 It not only helps prevent pigmentation by inhibiting activity from the enzyme tyrosinase, but it also helps reduce post-inflammatory hyperpigmentation, acne scars, and discoloration.
 For more on this product, check out my review of The Ordinary Azelaic Acid Suspension 10%.

 When To Use: Azelaic Acid Suspension 10% is a lightweight cream-gel, which makes it ideal as one of the last steps in your skincare routine under a moisturizer (or after if your skincare pills), preferably in the evening.
 Direct acids, peptides, pure vitamin C, retinol, or EUK 134 0.1% should not be used in the same routine as this product.

 The Ordinary Exfoliating Acid Treatments – Biweekly/Weekly

-The Ordinary AHA 30% + BHA 2% Peeling Solution is a 10-minute exfoliating acid treatment that is formulated for experienced users of acid exfoliation.
-It contains 30% alpha hydroxy acids (Glycolic/Lactic/Tartaric/Citric), and 2% beta hydroxy acid (Salicylic Acid).
+The Ordinary AHA 30% + BHA 2% Peeling Solution is a 10-minute exfoliating acid treatment formulated for experienced users of acid exfoliation.
+It contains 30% alpha hydroxy acids (Glycolic/Lactic/Tartaric/Citric) and 2% beta hydroxy acid (Salicylic Acid).